laisooliveira/calendar-challenge/README.md

 # Missing Features
 - Unit tests
 - Deal with more complex cases
-- Changing some values that is hardcoded
+- Changing some values that are hardcoded

 # Getting Started with Create React App